adilsammar/woolly-of-cv/assets/mnist/README.md

 ### Basics
 Before we can even start talking about machine learning, model or training we need to know what kind of problem we are trying to solve here.
-For us the problem in hand is classifying a digit image into its respective class ie (what digit that image shows).
+For us the problem in hand is classifying a digit image into its respective class (ie what digit a given image belongs to).

 ### Data Loader
 To start with, the first thing we have to do is to load data.
 As we are working with `PyTorch`, there is an inbuilt functionality which helps us load data as shown below